Rutilus heckelii: Description

 Rutilus heckeli can be told apart from other roaches in the Black Sea basin by its laterally compressed body, having between 39 and 41 scales along the lateral line, the dorsal and anal fin both typically have 10 1/2 branched fin rays, the mouth is downward pointing, the iris is silvery to yellow, the paired fins and the anal fin are grey with dark margins.
 The breeding males develop nuptial tubercles on the head and on each scale on the flank.
-This species has a maximum standard length of43 cm.
+This species has a maximum standard length of 43 cm.

 Distribution and habitat

 Rutilus heckelii is found in the Black Sea and Sea of Azov basins in Eastern Europe where it occurs in all the rivers draining into those seas.
 It is also found in the Aegean basin where it occurs in the rivers from Lake Volvi east in Greece and East Thrace.
-This species spends most of the year in shallow, brackish coastal waters with the adults being most abundant at depths between 2.5 and 4 m depth and at salinities of 2-4 ppm during summer.
+This species spends most of the year in shallow, brackish coastal waters with the adults being most abundant at depths between 2.5 and 4 m (8 ft 2 in. and 13 ft 1 in. respectively) depth and at salinities of 2-4 ppm during summer.
 They enter freshwater in estuaries, lagoons and lower reaches of large rivers to spawn.

 Biology

 Rutilus heckelii starts to move closer to the coast in August and into the rivers in September, peaking in October and stopping by the end of November.
 It then overwinters in the main river channel or in estuaries.
-The spawning migration recommences when the ice on the rivers breaks up and spawing starts in April and May, the adults descend the rivers immediately after spawning is complete with the juveniles moving downstream to the estuaries in the August after hatching.
+The spawning migration recommences when the ice on the rivers breaks up.
+Spawning starts in April and May, and the adults descend the rivers immediately after spawning is complete, with the juveniles moving downstream to the estuaries in August after hatching.